tef/guestbook/README.md

 Now, check out `script.py` within the `cgi-bin` folder.
 The only thing you need to do is make sure the first line is correct.
-Currently it reads `#!/usr/bin/python3`.
+Currently it reads `#!/usr/bin/env python3`.
 This statement needs to be at the top of script.py so cgi knows what python version it is using.
-The guestbook _may_ work with this line how it is.
-However, no computer is the same so you need to check.
-This may be simply done by running `which python3` within your terminal.
-Copy the output and put it at the top of `script.py` with the `#!` at the start.

 Know that `script.py` must live within the cgi-bin folder or else it won't work!